Humberto Teixeira

 Humberto Cavalcanti de Albuquerque Teixeira (5 January 1915 – 3 October 1979) was a Brazilian lawyer, politician, musician, and composer, mostly known for his partnership with musician Luiz Gonzaga.
 Together, they wrote one of the most important songs of their era, Asa Branca, in 1947.
-Teixeira is recognized as a specialist in baião as well as "master of costumes and popular North-Eastern trends."
+Teixeira is recognized as a specialist in baião as well as a "master of costumes and popular North-Eastern trends."

 Teixeira is also noted for writing the musical copyright laws of Brazil.

 Biography

 Teixera was born in Iguatu to João Euclides Teixeira and Lucíola Cavalcante Teixeira.
 He demonstrated musical aptitude at an early age.
 By six, he already learned to play the musette, flute, and mandolin.
 His uncle, Lafaiete Teixeira, a conductor, became his first music teacher.
 He completed his first composition Miss Hermengarda when he was 13 and played the flute in the orchestra that played in the silent films exhibited in Fortaleza's Cine Majestic.

 When he was 15, Teixeira moved to Rio de Janeiro.
 Three years later, he won the Meu Pecadinho during the O Malho carnival music competition.
 His first recorded music was Sinfonia do Cafe, which he composed with Lirio Panacalli.
 This song was followed by Kalu and Adeus, Maria Fulô.

 In 1954, Teixeira entered politics and was elected as a federal deputy.
 His legislative accomplishments included the passage of the Humberto Teixeira Law.

 Teixeira married Margarida, a concert pianist who was also known by the name of Margot Bittencourt as an actress.
 She left him for Luís Jatobá, a journalist who used to live with the Teixeiras in the same apartment building.
 He never remarried after their divorce in 1962.
 Their daughter, Denise Dummont, is an actress now living in New York.